hardik-vala/tensordiagram/README.md

 A python library for visualizing tensors from torch, jax, tensorflow, numpy, etc. Helps with learning and debugging in notebooks and other contexts.
 It's built on top of the graphics backend, [chalk](https://chalk-diagrams.github.io).

+> If you want to practice your tensor skills, try [Tensor Puzzles 2](https://github.com/hardik-vala/Tensor-Puzzles-2).
+It's a notebook with a collection of hands-on pytorch puzzles.
+And yes, it uses tensordiagram 😃.
+If you're interested in learning modern ML engineering, check out [qaggle](https://qaggle.com).

 ## why

 Debugging deep learning code is hard—especially when it's foreign, because it's hard to imagine tensor manipulations, e.g. `F.conv2d(x.unsqueeze(1), w.transpose(-1, -2)).squeeze().view(B, L, -1)` in your head.
 Printing shapes and tensor values only gets you so far. `tensordiagram` lets me easily represent tensors visually, inside python code, notebooks, and interpreter sessions.